 Students who have satisfied the requirements for a certificate of achievement while completing the requirements for an Associate in Science Degree will be awarded a certificate, and notation of the award will be indicated on the student record.
-Fifty percent of the coursework required in any certificate pattern must be completed at Riverside Community College District.
+Fifty percent of the coursework required in any certificate pattern must be completed at Riverside Community College District with a grade of "C" or better.